 Police officers are part of the larger 2011 National Occupational Classification 4311: Police officers (except commissioned).
-In Alberta, 98% of people employed in this classification work in the Public Administration industry.
+In Alberta, 98% of people employed in this classification work in the Public Administration (PDF) industry.

 The employment outlook in this occupation will be influenced by a wide variety of factors including:

 - trends and events affecting overall employment (especially in the Public Administration industry)

 - employment turnover (work opportunities generated by people leaving existing positions)

 - occupational growth (work opportunities resulting from the creation of new positions that never existed before)